Linwood Police Running DWI Checkpoint Tonight - NewsBreak

 Two Pleasantville men were arrested with a gun after police were called to a city pizza parlor for a man being chased by a car Sunday.
 When officers arrived at Pizza Di Roma on North Main Street, the victim and suspect vehicle were gone, Capt.
 Stacey Schlachter said.
 But a...

-North Wildwood Police were called to the scene of a road rage incident that turned violent on Saturday, Aug.
-20. Police posted on Facebook that they were called to the intersection of 13th and New Jersey Avenue after Christopher Krier,49, of Jamison, Pa. began driving in an aggressive manner and tailgating the car in front of him.
+North Wildwood Police were called to the scene of a road rage incident that turned violent on Saturday, August 20th.
+Police posted on Facebook that they were called to the intersection of 13th and New Jersey Avenue after Christopher Krier, 49, of Jamison, PA, began driving in an aggressive manner and tailgating the car in front of him.

 20-Year-Old Killed While Walking on GSP in Somers Point